 - Element Label: This is the text that users will see on the form of the input field.
 You can put any text here that helps to understand the purpose of that field.

-- Options: Create options for the field and mark them checked for default selection.
+Options: Create options for the field and checkmark them for default selection.

 – Mark Show Values as checked for the ease of admins if needed.